jbcodeforce/aws-studies/docs/infra/messaging.md

  ![Metadata](./images/sqs-msg.png)

+### Fan-out pattern

+When we need to send the same message to more than one SQS consumer, we need to combine SNS and SQS: message is sent to the SNS topic and then "fan-out" to multiple SQS queues.
+It's fully decoupled, no data loss, and you have the ability to add more SQS queues (more applications) over time.

 ### Visibility timeout

 By default, the “message visibility timeout” is 30 seconds, which means the message has 30 seconds to be processed (Amazon SQS prevents other consumers from receiving and processing the message).
 If a consumer fails to process a message within the Visibility Timeout, the message goes back to the queue.

 ![](./images/visibility-to.png)

-After the message visibility timeout is over, the message is “visible” in SQS, so it may be processed twice.
-But a consumer could call the `ChangeMessageVisibility` API to get more time.
+After the message visibility timeout is over, the message is “visible” in SQS, therefore the message may be processed twice.
+But a consumer could call the `ChangeMessageVisibility` API to get more time to process.
 When the visibility timeout is high (hours), and the consumer crashes then the re-processing of all the messages will take time.
-If it is set too low (seconds), we may get duplicates
+If it is set too low (seconds), we may get duplicates.

 To reduce the number of API call to request message (improve latency and app performance), consumer can use the `long polling` API and wait for message arrival.